-Working in partnership with 18 organisations from across France and England, Preventing Plastic Pollution seeks to understand and reduce the impacts of plastic pollution in the marine environment.
-By looking at the catchment from source to sea, the project will identify and target hotspots for plastic, embed behaviour change in local communities and businesses, and implement effective solutions and alternatives.
+Working in partnership with 18 organisations from across France and England, Preventing Plastic Pollution sought to understand and reduce the impacts of plastic pollution in the marine and freshwater environment.
+By looking at the catchment from source to sea, the project identified and targeted hotspots for plastic, raised awareness with local communities and businesses, and produced extensive guidance on effective solutions.

-The €14m Preventing Plastic Pollution project was approved by the Interreg France (Channel) England Programme, which has committed €9.9m in funding through the European Regional Development Fund.
-The project will work across seven pilot sites: Brest Harbour, Bay of Douarnenez, Bay of Veys, Poole Harbour, and the Medway, Tamar, and Great Ouse estuaries.
+The €14m Preventing Plastic Pollution project was approved by the Interreg France (Channel) England Programme, which committed €9.9m in funding through the European Regional Development Fund.
+The project worked across seven pilot sites: Brest Harbour, Bay of Douarnenez, Bay of Veys, Poole Harbour, and the Medway, Tamar, and Great Ouse estuaries.

-The information gathered from research in these areas will allow the cross-Channel partnerships to tackle some of the four million tonnes of plastic waste that enter the sea via rivers every year.
+The information gathered from research in these areas allowed the cross-Channel partnerships to tackle some of the four million tonnes of plastic waste that enter the sea via rivers every year.

 of plastic in the ocean originally comes from rivers